 "We’re bringing FM to more platforms than ever before and giving more people the chance to manage their favourite club – whether that’s on their PC, from the comfort of their sofa or on their phone or tablet.”

-Furthermore, users will be granted Early Access to Football Manager 2021 two weeks before the launch date after pre-purchasing the game from a SEGA approved retailer before November 24.
+Furthermore, users were granted Early Access to Football Manager 2021 two weeks before the launch date after pre-purchasing the game from a SEGA approved retailer before November 24.

-Football Manager 2021 Touch will be available in December for Nintendo Switch, while the Xbox release date is not yet known.
+Football Manager 2021 will be available in December for Nintendo Switch and Xbox.